 In this blog, we’ll discuss electrical fires causes and prevention to help you keep your investments and your most valuable assets—your employees—safe.

-The most common causes of electrical fires are wiring, light fixtures, faulty outlets, equipment and appliances, extension cords, and space heaters.
+So, how do electrical fires start?
+It turns out that the most common causes of electrical fires are wiring, light fixtures, faulty outlets, equipment and appliances, extension cords, and space heaters.

-Electrical panels and cabinets
+Electrical Panels and Cabinets

 Circuit breakers are in place to protect an electrical circuit from damaging an electrical panel or cabinet by automatically shutting off power to the circuit.
 When working properly, breakers trip overloaded circuits, power surges, or spikes, a short circuit, or ground fault.
 However, if the circuit breaker fails, it can damage equipment on the circuit or lead to a fire in the worst-case scenario.
 To reduce the failure rate, keep your electrical panel and circuit breakers up-to-date.
 Burning smells in the electrical panel, breakers that trip frequently or will not stay reset, and any physical damage or old age, are warning signs and indicate that you need to replace circuits.